Day 3: Beijing

 Cash Discount Rate: A $200 per person deposit is required to secure a reservation and is payable by credit card or personal check.
 To take advantage of the cash discount rate, you must pay the balance due by personal check or money order.
 The balance payment is due 75 days prior to the departure date.
 The cash discount is not affected by how you pay the initial deposit.

-Flight Routing: Air inclusive packages start in San Francisco (flight duration 12 hours) or New York JFK (flight duration 13 ½ hours) to Beijing, which is Air China's hub.
-On the return day, you will be flying from Shanghai via Beijing to San Francisco or New York JFK.
-The Shanghai-Beijing flight is 2 hours 20 minutes and is part of the through fare for air inclusive packages.
-You can check your baggage through to SFO or JFK from Shanghai.
+Flight Routing: Air inclusive packages with non-stop flights from San Francisco (flight duration 12 hours), Los Angeles (flight duration 12 ½ hours), Houston (14 ½) or New York JFK (flight duration 13 ½ hours) to Beijing, which is Air China's hub.
+On the return day, you will be flying from Shanghai via Beijing to U.S. The Shanghai-Beijing flight is 2 hours 20 minutes and is part of the through fare for air inclusive packages.
+You can check your baggage through to U.S. from Shanghai.

 "Land Only" Packages: "Land Only" packages do not include international flights to and from China, and do not include airport to hotel transfers, which are straightforward and cost about $15 per ride by metered taxicab.
 More information about transfer by taxi and private transfer options are available upon request.